 - The presentation of quality jazz performances in the Permian Basin.

-Read about this year’s Jazz Party in the Odessa American.
+Read about a recent Jazz Party in the Odessa American.